Here’s a sentiment we hear with relative frequency from our first time cleanse participants: “I don’t have allergies.”

 - You’ve tried several diets, eat “pretty healthy”, exercise regularly and still can’t seem to lose weight.
 When you’re eating foods that don’t work in your body, you become inflamed.
 That inflammation causes you to hold on to weight no matter how few calories you’re consuming or how much exercise you’re doing.

 - Your health isn’t what you want it to be.
 Although not glaring, you may have less severe problems — things like bags under your eyes, skin blemishes, low energy, inability to concentrate, constipation or slight emotional highs and lows.
 You might also experience more severe problems like depression, anxiety, high cholesterol, fertility problems, insomnia, diabetes or other serious conditions.
 The food you put in your body severely affects your health profile.
-If, on a fairly regular basis, you just don’t feel 100%, you’re probably eating something that you’re sensitive to.
+If you don’t feel 100% on a fairly regular basis, you’re probably eating something that you’re sensitive to.